Can I switch energy supplier without a smart meter in the UK?

 Will my supply be cut off if I switch?

 No. Switching changes who bills you, not the physical supply.
-Your gas and electricity should stay on throughout the process.
+Your gas and electricity stay on throughout the process.

 What if I have a smart meter that isn’t sending readings?